 Your character secures a point of Willpower by arranging for others to perform difficult tasks in her stead and receiving the lion's share of the rewards.

 All personal strengths are magnified and all failures are diminished in the mirror of vanity.
 With such superior qualities, a vain character can't make a mistake; if something goes wrong, it's because someone else screwed up.
 They see it as their right to take the lead and force others to follow their whims.
 After all, vain characters are the best and only want what's best in life.

 Your character wins a point of Willpower when they prevail in exerting their own desires (not needs) over others while seeking another goal.

 Possessed by: Low Wisdom mages, celebrities.

-A wrathful character loves the feeling of letting her anger run rampant over everyone and everything, not just because they deserve it but because she can.
-It makes her feel strong, in charge, and right, even when she's overstepping her bounds.
-Whether she believes the world is against her or that she's better off striking first, she’s going to lash out sooner rather than later.
+A wrathful character craves the rush of rage.
+It makes her feel strong, in charge, and right, even when she's outgunned.
+Anger is honest and direct and solves problems quickly.
+It's the law of the jungle, baby; eat or be eaten.
+Whether she feels like the world is against her or believes she's better off striking first, a wrathful character is going to lash out sooner rather than later.

-Your character regains a point of Willpower when she resolves a situation by using unnecessary and/or excessive violence.
+Your character reaps a point of Willpower when she resolves a situation by using immediate and/or excessive violence.

 Possessed by: Domestic abusers, mummies that eschew Memory.